Umbilical Cord Prolapse and Compression Injuries

 A cord presentation (also known as a funic presentation) occurs when the umbilical cord presents before the baby.
 Cord presentation can be identified during routine prenatal care using color Doppler tests.
 Usually a cord presentation before 32 weeks gestation is not a problem – if it persists after 32 weeks, medical professionals should examine the underlying cause and take precautionary measures.

 While the membranes are unruptured, a funic presentation does not present a problem as the cord floats freely in the amniotic fluid.
-However, when the mother’s ‘water breaks’ and the amniotic fluid rushes out, a cord presentation can become a cord prolapse, a medical emergency that can result in oxygen deprivation-related injuries to the baby.
+However, when the mother’s ‘water breaks’ and the amniotic fluid rushes out, a cord presentation can become a cord prolapse and potentially result in severe oxygen deprivation in the baby.
 Often, this means that medical professionals will recommend a planned C-section to prevent the baby from getting injured.

 Risk factors for cord presentation include: